 Meet More People

 When I travel with my significant other, I end up meeting fewer people because we often go off to do our own thing.
 Traveling solo forces you to put yourself out there to meet new people.
 Plus, solo travel is becoming more popular, and you’re bound to run into a lot of travelers who are happy to hang out with other solo people.

 I also found that a lot of groups openly invited me to hang out with them, which I found was great.
-In fact, I probably got invited along about 4x more than when I traveled with friends.
+In fact, I probably got invited to 4 times as much than when I traveled with friends.

 Traveling alone makes you become more confident and self-reliant.
 Plus, I feel like it makes you a better person.